Skip to cookie consent Skip to main content

 • Prior history of radiation

-“If you have a strong family history of lung cancer, you should discuss it with your doctor to talk through the warning signs for lung cancer,” Dr. Lennes says.
+“If you have any of these risk factors, you should talk to your doctor and discuss the warning signs for lung cancer that you should watch out for,” Dr. Sequist says.

 What are the symptoms of lung cancer?